![]() |

 for rifles, pistols, machineguns, accessories, and German military

-you need a German weapon manual or want to learn about the German military
+a German weapon manual or want to learn about the German military but

 Original German weapon, field, training, and accessory manuals are tough

-and earlier manuals, they are often written in the old style German.
-If
+manuals, they are often written in the old style German.
+If you collect

-you collect manuals that's fine, but if you want or need the weapon operating
+manuals that's fine, but if you want or need the weapon operating and

-and troubleshooting information, or are interested in the WWII German
+troubleshooting information, or are interested in the WWII German army

-army and how it operated, you've been out of luck unless you could read
+and how it operated, you've been out of luck unless you could read the

 German here),